Armando de Sequeira Romeu: Mentorship to Chucho Valdés

 He introduced pianist Chucho Valdés to his mother Zenaida Romeu González, under whose tutelage Valdés studied harmony and counterpoint—forming the foundation of his later innovations with the Orquesta Cubana de Música Moderna and Irakere.

 Mentorship to Bobby Carcassés

 Singer-instrumentalist Bobby Carcassés credited de Sequeira with introducing him to the double bass and "the mysteries of swing", a formative influence on Carcassés's signature jazz style.

 Mentorship to Maggie Carlés

 He discovered and mentored Maggie Carlés, arranging her early recordings and ensuring she studied solfeggio and voice with his mother Zenaida Romeu, continuing the family's pedagogical lineage.

 Romeu family dynasty

-The Romeu family dynasty represents one of the most enduring musical lineages in Cuban history – a five-generation heritage of composers, conductors, educators, and innovators whose work spans the nation's evolution from danzón and classical symphony to modern jazz and contemporary global music.
+The Romeu family dynasty represents an enduring musical lineage in Cuban history – a five-generation heritage of composers, conductors, educators, and innovators whose work spans the nation's evolution from danzón and classical symphony to modern jazz and contemporary global music.

 Armando de Sequeira Romeu was born into this lineage, surrounded by mentors and family members whose artistry shaped every aspect of Cuba's musical life: